Skip to main content

 Entry requirements:

-This is a Level 1 ESOL class so your English will be at intermediate to more advanced level.
-You already have a good range of vocabulary and can talk and write about everyday topics as well as your own areas of special interest.
-You can use a range of tenses and language structures fairly accurately, but need to practice these more, focusing on more complex structures to better express yourself when speaking and improve your confidence.
+This is a Level 1 ESOL class, so your English should be at intermediate level or above.
+You can already talk and write about everyday topics and areas of personal interest.
+You can use a range of tenses and language structures fairly accurately but may need more practice with complex structures to express yourself clearly and confidently.

 Equipment required: